 Services Offered by CIFC Asset Management

 CIFC Asset Management’s hallmark service is discretionary investment management.
 In order to do this, the firm’s team of advisors complete original research and assessments of various investment opportunities and markets.
-These advisors also focus on strong diversification to avoid security imbalances, and engage in active portfolio management and continuous rebalancing and strategy reassessment.
+These advisors also focus on strong diversification to avoid security imbalances and engage in active portfolio management and continuous rebalancing and strategy reassessment.

-CIFC Asset Management Investment Philosophy
+CIFC Asset Management Investing Philosophy

 CIFC Asset Management utilizes a fundamentals-based approach to investing.
 This ideology is centered around a combination of relative value trading and constant rebalances.
 By maintaining this approach over time, the firm will learn about various gaps on the levels of both markets and securities, which it can then use to leverage for stronger returns.